 - Can we connect performance dips to QA gaps, coaching activity, or customer sentiment?

-- Does the platform surface root causes, or just trend lines?
+- Does your platform surface root causes, or just trend lines?

 - Can leaders take action directly from the insight, or do we need other tools to follow up?

-Conversational intelligence software is designed to extract meaningful insight from customer interactions.
-These tools apply AI to transcribed calls and chats to identify drivers, measure sentiment, and detect where conversations go off course.
+Conversational intelligence software extracts meaningful insights from customer interactions, applying AI to transcribed calls and chats to identify drivers, measure sentiment, and detect where conversations go off course across coaching, compliance, and CX workflows.

 - Does the platform connect conversation insights to coaching, QA, or compliance workflows?